-- A Determination that the site is not a contaminated site, or - A Certificate of Compliance confirming the satisfactory remediation of the site to the applicable land use (Contaminated Sites Regulation Commercial standards), however if there are residential units at grade the remediation of the site to the applicable land use shall be CSR Residential standards.
+- A Determination that the site is not a contaminated site, or - A Certificate of Compliance confirming the satisfactory remediation of the site to the applicable land use (Contaminated Sites Regulation Commercial standards).

 B.1 Standard Notes to Applicant

 - B.1.1 It should be noted that if conditions 1.0 and 2.0 have not been complied with on or before November 3, 2014, this Development Application shall be deemed to be refused, unless the date for compliance is first extended by the Director of Planning. - B.1.2 This approval is subject to any change in the Official Development Plan and the Zoning and Development By-law or other regulations affecting the development that occurs before the permit is issuable.
 No permit that contravenes the by-law or regulations can be issued. - B.1.3 Revised drawings will not be accepted unless they fulfill all conditions noted above.
 Further, written explanation describing point-by-point how conditions have been met, must accompany revised drawings.
 An appointment should be made with the Project Facilitator when the revised drawings are ready for submission. - B.1.4 A new development application will be required for any significant changes other than those required by the above-noted conditions. - B.1.5 This approval does not in any way constitute a representation or warranty that the necessary approval of the form of development or enactment of the rezoning will be granted by Council.
 All proceedings by the applicant prior to action by Council are therefore at his/her own risk. - B.1.6 All Building permit applications submitted on or after July 1st, 2014 will be reviewed for compliance to the 2014 Vancouver Building By-Law.
 Submission of most Building Permit applications now requires an appointment.
 When your Building Permit application is ready, please phone 604-873-7611 to book an appointment for an application intake with the Project Coordinator who will manage your application.
 Only full and complete applications will be accepted.
 If you need advice in preparing your application, you may book an enquiry appointment (604-873-7611), or walk into our Enquiry Centre, 2nd floor, East Wing.